darjeeling/darjeeling.github.io/content/articles/2024/2024-06-14-psf-I-want-to-vote-how-can-I.md

 also please check PSF blog post [Affirm your PSF Membership Voting Status](https://pyfound.blogspot.com/2024/06/affirm-your-psf-membership-voting-status.html)

+There is some confusion in the login systems of python.org and psfmember.org.
+They are two different systems, so if you can’t log in with your password, please reset it.

 ## How to Get Vote Eligibility

 To get vote eligibility for the PSF Board Election 2024, you need to be  one of the following membership types: Supporting Member, Managing Member, Contributing Member.
 PSF Fellow